 name type description name string A new name for this product.
-If you try to set this while updating more than one product, an error will occur, as product names must be unique. de- string The default type for bugs filed under this product.
-Each component can override this value. fault_bug_ty pe de- string When a new bug is filed, what milestone does it get by default if the user does not choose fault_milesto one one?
-Must represent a milestone that is valid for this product. descrip- string Update the long description for these products to this value. tion has_unconfi nbedblea nAllow the UNCONFIRMED status to be set on bugs in products. is_open boolea ntrue if the product is currently allowing bugs to be entered into it, false otherwise.
+If you try to set this while updating more than one product, an error will occur, as product names must be unique. de- string When a new bug is filed, what milestone does it get by default if the user does not choose fault_milesto ne one?
+Must represent a milestone that is valid for this product. descrip- string Update the long description for these products to this value. tion has_unconfirmbooblea nAllow the UNCONFIRMED status to be set on bugs in products. is_open boolea ntrue if the product is currently allowing bugs to be entered into it, false otherwise.